fulltilt/poke-trades/README.md

 [x] Let users share trade lists
 [x] Build out Notifications page
 [x] move to Auth.js
+[] find a way for next build to ignore one file instead of ignoring all typescript errors [x] in trade list, make a separate list for completed trades [x] completed trades still show up in potential trade lists (for now don't update users wish lists and make note of it in UI) [x] trades should have a last updated field to show last time trade was updated [x] Convert queries to prepared statements, Get away from raw queries [] deploy to AWS
+[] tests
-[] Convert queries to prepared statements, Get away from raw queries [] Proper error handling on the database side with respective messages on the UI [] handle when adding variations of same card.
+[] Proper error handling on the database side with respective messages on the UI [] handle when adding variations of same card.
 Currently doesn't differentiate between holo/normal/reverse/etc [] Send notification email